WBFS-TV: Newscasts

 The first news of any kind on WBFS-TV came in the form of prime time news breaks supplied by WTVJ in 1993.

 Soon after the Viacom-CBS merger in 2001, and in the wake of the September 11 attacks, WBFS began to air a nightly 10 p.m. newscast from WFOR-TV.
 This was the third prime time news broadcast in the market after WSVN's long-established 10 p.m. newscast and a WTVJ-produced newscast in that slot on WB affiliate WBZL.
-In 2003, the newscast was expanded from 30 minutes to a full hour, and the next year, WBFS added a two-hour-long extension of WFOR's weekday morning newscast, airing from 7 to 9 am, which replaced paid programming in that time slot and competed against WSVN's morning newscast Today in Florida.
+In 2003, the newscast was expanded from 30 minutes to a full hour, and the next year, WBFS added a two-hour-long extension of WFOR's weekday morning newscast, airing from 7 to 9 a.m., which replaced paid programming in that time slot and competed against WSVN's morning newscast Today in Florida.
 The morning newscast failed to garner viewership and aired for the last time on October 17, 2008, when WBFS-TV's weekend newscasts were also dropped and several on-air talent and six behind-the-scenes employees were dismissed as part of budget cuts.
 The 10 p.m. newscast ended in September 2011.

-A prime time newscast, now airing at 9 pm, was re-introduced in July 2022 using the new CBS News Now format.
+A prime time newscast, now airing at 9 p.m., was re-introduced in July 2022 using the new CBS News Now format.
 The Now format was discontinued in 2023; WBFS would later reintroduce a locally produced 9 p.m. newscast anchored by Jim Berry and Najahe Sherman.
 A morning newscast from 7 to 8 a.m. was restored in January 2024.